robpray/JumpCloud/README.md

 Automation is C# using MSTest framework (built in Visual Studio 2017 against .net4.6.1)

+This can be run by using Visual Studio community.
+You will need to update the hard coded string that has the exe path - I did not take the time to embed it in the project (also to keep it out of this publicly accessible repo).
+That should be the only update to the .cs file needed to run this.

 Additional notes:
 I'd spend more time on making sure the requests are indeed being processed in parallel.
 Likely using Jmeter to spin up a bunch of reuqests so it would be easier to see if if they are all processed in the 5 seconds or if it is additive.